 How to Rent Out Your House in Denver

 Renting out your house can be financially rewarding if you do it right.
-The potential monthly income you generate can help spruce up your bottom line and maximize your profits.
+The potential monthly rental income you generate can help spruce up your bottom line and maximize your profits.

 That said, renting out a property may become more trouble than it’s worth.
 This is especially true if you’re just starting.
-Here are 5 crucial skills that can help you successfully rent out your Denver home:
+Here are 5 crucial skills that can help you successfully rent out your Denver house:

 Know Your Responsibilities